Let me help you get your kid reading not just one chapter book, but chapter books in a series that you may not know about.

 Never Girls by Kiki Thorpe (ages 6 – 9)

 My 8-year old daughter whizzes through this book series and loves them.
-She only hates that their aren’t 20 books in the series yet.
+She only hates that there aren’t 20 books in the series yet.
 (YET.)

 Rescue Princesses by Paula Harrison (ages 6 – 9)